birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-13-battle-of-the-corpselvator.md

 Marvus is very excited to discover, however, that the Eld's teal and cerulean ceramic plate armor looks like it might fit him pretty well.
 When it turns out is does, he's even more excited to discover the possibly overpowered effect it has on his STR and CON saves.

 Despite the unintimidatable prisoner, there is still information to be learned in the room.
 One of the walls displays a large map of the exact region of Thule the party has recently departed, with five locations marked.
-The locations are connected by glowing lines forming a perimeter.
+The locations are connected by glowing lines forming an  irregular pentagon.
 Most of the lines are a solid, steady green, but two of them (both emanating from the same marked location,) are red and blinking:

 ![Eld wall map](/uploads/session-13-map.png)